Sai-Kartheek-Reddy/Hold-DravidianLangTech-2024/README.md

 combination of approaches, including three powerful models: LSTM architecture, Zypher, and openchat_3.5.
-The study highlights the effectiveness of prompt engineering and Quantized Low-Rank Adaptation (QLoRA) in boosting performance.
+The study highlights the effectiveness of prompt engineering and Quantized Low-Rank Adaptation (QLoRA) in boosting performance of 7B Models.

 ## Context Focused Architecture